Anti-racism and Equity

 • Bi-Monthly full staff dialogue/workshops on anti-racism and building equity mindsets and skillsets

-• 1×1 conversations with all members of staff and senior team member to discuss Action Plan and their reflections and feedback
+• 1×1 conversations with members of staff and senior team member to discuss Action Plan and hear reflections and feedback from staff members

 • Working towards a process of formalizing individual equity and anti-racism professional development plans for staff